 Trustee Meetings attended Out of a possible

 Jeremy Benson, Vice Chair of Trustees, Chair of Finance Committee 3 3

-Karen Cooper 2 3
+Karen Cooper 3 3

 Stefanie Edwards 3 3

-Wayne Burbidge, Director of Finance and operations 3 3

-Nigel Corcoran (Now Chair of Risk and Audit Committee) 1 3

 Bobby Thandi 3 3

 Governance (continued)

 The School Improvement Committee is also a sub-committee of the main Board of Trustees.
 Its purpose is to monitor and maintain school standards.